qindianf2000/LazUnits/Indy10/Doc/Indy10 install for Lazarus.md

 ## Convert from Delphi to Lazarus
 - Download Delphi Demos: https://github.com/tinydew4/indy-project-demos
 - See my doc "Convert Indy10 Delphi to Lazarus"
-- Explains how to remove the visual VCL components from the Delphi form, then insert in the source code and use as non-visual objects.
+- Explains how to remove the design-time components from the Delphi form, then insert in the source code and use as run-time components

 ## OpenSSL